A Collective for Young Playwrights and Dramaturgs

 Why the Studio?

-With these challenges in mind, The New Jersey Play Lab is building upon its mission of fostering the creation of dramaturgically sound new work in the Garden State, by providing a space for young writers and dramaturgs to further develop and hone their skills.
+The Storyteller Studio was conceived with all of these challenges in mind.
+The New Jersey Play Lab is building upon its mission of fostering the creation of dramaturgically sound new work in the Garden State, by providing a space for young writers and dramaturgs to further develop and hone their skills.
 With The Storyteller Studio, The New Jersey Play Lab seeks to cultivate the next generation of playwrights and dramaturgs dedicated to the craft of storytelling.

 WHAT IS THE STUDIO?

-The Storyteller Studio is a collaborative space to work, play, and grow: a community network of like-minded young playwrights and dramaturgs seeking to hone their craft through peer and professional support and to connect socially.
+The Storyteller Studio is a collaborative space to work, play, and grow: a community network of like-minded young playwrights and dramaturgs seeking to hone their craft through peer and professional support and to form community.

 HOW DOES IT WORK?

-At the majority of the monthly meetings, artists in the cohort present their work and receive feedback from their peers.
-At one meeting per month, the cohort engages with a visiting professional artist around ideas and issues important and exciting to the needs of the cohort.
-Scheduling will be determined according to the participating artists’ availability
+Primarily, artists in the cohort present their work at meetings and receive feedback from their peers, guided through their project by the lead mentor.
+The cohort also engages with visiting professional artists, discussing experiences, ideas, and issues important and exciting to the needs of the cohort.

-Playwrights’ presentations can take the form of a reading of a play or play except (professional actors will be brought in to read the work).
+Playwrights’ presentations can take the form of a reading of a play or play excerpt (actors will be brought in to read the work), or engaging with a dramaturg.
 A dramaturgical presentation can take the form of a “pitch” presentation of a dream play, an examination of a new play in progress, audience engagement concept, or more.

 But these are just ideas.
-Everything is open!
+Anything is possible!
 The Storyteller Studio has been conceived and designed for the cohort to be able to create and tailor the program to their needs.

 WHO IS THIS FOR?

-You may have some professional experience, you may have gone through theatre training, you may have done nothing except create for yourself at home!
-Wherever you’re at, as long as you’re passionate about your artistry, we welcome you.
+You may have some professional experience, you may have gone through theatre training, you may have done nothing except create for yourself at home.
+Wherever you’re at, as long as you’re passionate and committed to your artistry, we welcome you.

 The Storyteller Studio is for you if: